Peter Knight (composer): Pop music

 Knight's involvement with pop music was varied.
 He was conductor for many songs for Scott Walker's 1960's period, and became famous for his rich lush orchestration for The Moody Blues' Days of Future Passed, most widely known through the single "Nights in White Satin".
 Later on, he continued his work with members of The Moody Blues—Justin Hayward and John Lodge—on three songs for the album Blue Jays, released in 1975.

 Richard Carpenter invited Knight to fly to Los Angeles in 1977 in order to generate a similar sound for The Carpenters "Calling Occupants of Interplanetary Craft" (1977).
-He also gave a similar treatment to The Carpenters' version of "Don't Cry For Me Argentina".
+He also gave a similar treatment to The Carpenters' version of "Don't Cry for Me Argentina".
 Knight collaborated with The Carpenters on their two Christmas Special Television Shows in 1977 and 1978, for which he was the principal arranger.
 On the special edition CD of the music from these two shows, Knight arranged three of the extended medleys and ten of the single charts.

-Knight also wrote arrangements for the King's Singers, including the Airwave song "You are the New Day", now a best-selling title in the USA.
+Knight also wrote arrangements for the King's Singers, including the Airwave song "You are the New Day", now a best-selling title in the US.

 Knight recorded a single, "Within You, Without You", the George Harrison song from the Sgt.
 Pepper's Lonely Hearts Club Band album, released under the name Peter Knight and His Orchestra.
 This was part of a project to release the entire album in an orchestral version.
 It was released in 1967 on the Mercury label.